-The CW’s Roswell, New Mexico season one episode seven kicks off with a flashback to July 1947.
+The CW’s Roswell, New Mexico season one episode seven, directed by Paul Wesley, kicks off with a flashback to July 1947.
 A military team goes over a body on an autopsy table.
 It appears human but after being cut open, they discover a glowing orb inside.
 It’s weighed, photographed, and a video is shot of the entire procedure.
 They then discover a strange tattoo with three circles on the body’s palm.

 Flash-forward to 2019 and Liz (Jeanine Mason) is ripping photos off Rosa’s bedroom wall and tossing other items in boxes.
 She then heads into work while her voice-over informs us she’s stuck in the anger stage of the grieving process.
 She also admits this rage is fueling her and she’s embraced it, wearing it as her armor.

 Meanwhile, Jenna Cameron (Riley Voelkel) wakes in Max’s bed.
 The tattoo on his back, which matches the dead body’s tattoo, is exposed while he sleeps.
 Cameron checks her phone and notices Jesse Manes has texted her to find out her answer to his request.
 Before she can sneak away, Max’s alarm goes off.
 She admits she didn’t mean to spend the night and neither want to talk about their booty call.
 It doesn’t mean anything to either of them.

 Once at the station, Cameron interviews Liz about the events that led up to Max shooting Wyatt.
 Liz describes being held in a shipping crate and then Max showed up to rescue her.
 She didn’t call Max and claims she doesn’t know how he knew she was in trouble.